-4.5 Tubing and Packer
+3.5 Tubing and Packer

-The information in Appendix 5: Injection and Monitoring Well Schematics is representative of completion equipment that will be used and meets the requirements at 40 CFR 146.86(c).
+The information in Appendix 5 is representative of completion equipment that will be used and meets the requirements at 40 CFR 146.86(c).
 Tubing and packer selection and specifications may be modified during pre-operational testing.

-Table 2 provides injection tubing specifications as the well will be configured at the time of injection and supports the requirements of 40 CFR 146.86(c).
-A suitable corrosion-resistant alloy will be selected and installed once the CO2 stream impurities and impurity concentrations have been determined.
+Table G1-2 provides injection tubing specifications as the well will be configured at the time of injection and supports the requirements of 40 CFR 146.86(c).
+A suitable CRA will be selected and installed once the CO2 stream impurities and impurity concentrations have been determined.
 The packer setting depth refers to the center of the element.

-4.6 Annular Fluid
+3.6 Annular Fluid

-4% KCl completion fluid treated with corrosion inhibitor and biocide will be circulated in the tubing/casing annulus at the time of tubing installation.
-The corrosion inhibitor and biocide additives will be compatible with the wellbore environment and bottomhole temperatures to prevent internal corrosion of the long-string casing and external corrosion of the tubing.
+A 4 percent potassium chloride (KCl) completion fluid treated with corrosion inhibitor and biocide will be circulated in the tubing/casing annulus at the time of tubing installation.
+The corrosion inhibitor and biocide additives will be compatible with the wellbore environment and bottom-hole temperatures to prevent internal corrosion of the long-string casing and external corrosion of the tubing.

-4.7 Injectate and Formation Fluid Properties
+3.7 Injectate and Formation Fluid Properties

-Details about the proposed Injectate composition and properties can be found in Section 7.2 of the Narrative document.
-Similarly, the formation fluid composition and properties can be found in Section 2.8.2 of the Narrative document.
+Details about the proposed injectate composition and properties can be found in Section 7.2 of Attachment A: Narrative Report (Attachment A).
+Similarly, the formation fluid composition and properties can be found in Section 2.8.2 of Attachment A.

-The anticipated injection temperature at the wellhead is 90 - 130° F.
+The anticipated injection temperature at the wellhead is 90 to 130°F.

-No corrosion is expected in the absence of free phase water provided that the entrained water is kept in solution with the CO2.
-This is ensured by a [REDACTED] injectate specification limit, and this specification will be a condition of custody transfer at the capture facility.
+No corrosion is expected in the absence of free-phase water provided that the entrained water is kept in solution with the CO2.
+This is ensured by a Claimed as PBI injectate specification limit, and this specification will be a condition of custody transfer at the capture facility.
 For transport through pipelines, which typically use standard alloy pipeline materials, this specification is critical to the mechanical integrity of the pipeline network, and out of specification product will be immediately rejected.
-Therefore, all product transported through pipeline to the injection wellhead is expected to be dry phase CO2 with no free phase water present.
+Therefore, all product transported through pipeline to the injection wellhead is expected to be dry-phase CO2 with no free-phase water present.

 Injectate water solubility will vary with depth and time as temperature and pressures change.
-The water specification is conservative to ensure water solubility across super-critical operating ranges.
+The water specification is conservative to ensure water solubility across supercritical operating ranges.
 CRA tubing will be used in the injection wells to mitigate any potential corrosion impact should free-phase water from the reservoir become present in the wellbore, such as during shut-in events when formation liquids, if present, could backflow into the wellbore.
 CTV may further optimize the maximum water content specification prior to injection based on technical analysis.

-Injectate and formation water analysis will be obtained during pre-operational testing and reviewed to ensure compatibility with well construction materials.
+Injectate and formation water analysis will be performed during pre-operational testing and reviewed to ensure compatibility with well construction materials.

-4.8 Alarms and Shut-off Devices
+3.8 Alarms and Shut-off Devices

-As described in the Testing and Monitoring Plan, injection wells will be configured with real-time injection rate, injection pressure, and annular pressure monitoring and alarms.
-The Operating Procedures plan details the maximum injection rate and pressure thresholds for alarms and shut-off devices.
+As described in Attachment C, injection wells will be configured with real-time injection rate, injection pressure, and annular pressure monitoring and alarms.
+Appendix 4: Operating Procedures (Appendix 4) details the maximum injection rate and pressure thresholds for alarms and shut-off devices.

 A surface shut-off valve will be installed on the wellhead and configured with automation and communication to the Central Control Facility (CCF).
-The valve will be utilized by the CCF operator remotely to respond to an emergency by shutting in the well.
+The valve will be used by the CCF operator remotely to respond to an emergency by shutting in the well.
 The valve will be configured to automatically shut-in the well if tubing or annular alarm thresholds are exceeded.